awsdocs/aws-freertos-docs/doc_source/freertos-ocw-ug.md

 1. Under **Amazon FreeRTOS Device Software**, choose **Configure download**\.

 1. Choose the ellipsis next to the configuration you want to delete, and then choose **Delete**\.

+## Quick Connect Workflow<a name="freertos-quick-connect"></a>

+The Amazon FreeRTOS console also includes the Quick Connect workflow option for all boards with predefined configurations\.
+The Quick Connect workflow helps you configure and run Amazon FreeRTOS demo applications for AWS IoT and AWS IoT Greengrass\.
+To get started, choose the **Predefined configurations** tab, find your board, and then choose **Quick connect** and follow the Quick Connect workflow steps\.